XC-Li/crawler_projects/weibo_hot_topic/readme.md

 ## Analysis Part
 See [*Analyse.ipynb*](./Analyse.ipynb)

-## 2019-01-04: There will be no further updates on this project.
+## 2019-01-04: Crawler part is complete, wait for analysis.